ZeikJT/badapple-encodings/README.md

 Just playing around with some fun encoding strategies I thought of.
 Meant to be used on the classic Touhou Bad Apple music video, but theoretically can be used for any video, I tried to make it at least very easy to extend to work on any video.

 For this first implementation, I made it work in a byte-aligned way which isn't the most efficient.
 But getting bit-packing to work will take a lot more time.
-But I did write an efficiency calculator based on the horizontal encoding of the video and given that the 512x384 6573 frame video I have goes from a 15.5mb to 10.2mb with byte aligned and theoretically around 8.2mb if I could write the bit-packed version it's really not that great.
+But I did write an efficiency calculator based on the horizontal encoding of the video and given that the 512x384 6573 frame video I have goes from a 15.5mb to 10.9mb with byte aligned and theoretically a bit less if I could write the bit-packed version bit it's really not that great.
+I tried a vertical encoding by using a rotated video and it didn't do much better coming in at 10.5mb so not sure if it's worth it, will probably vary based on video.

-Given the video's mostly vertical characters I also tested encoding the video vertically, and that makes the byte aligned version 8.46mb.
-And the theoretical bit-packed version would be around 7.2mb so the difference in savings there is a smidge less than last time.
+Might also be good to try bit split numbers instead of proper numbers each time... will take some thought to get back to that format.

 Next step is to create a decoder to play the video file I made.
 We'll see how that goes!